appsmithorg/appsmith-docs/website/docs/learning-and-resources/how-to-guides/use-git-to-create-different-environments.md

 This method doesn't support APIs, Google Sheets, Twilio, or any authenticated API datasources.
 :::

-## Environments
-Environments allow you to create and maintain multiple versions of your applications and make changes to them in isolation.
-Having separate build and production environments ensures that users can continue to use your apps even while it is being changed or upgraded.
+Git in Appsmith allows you to create and maintain multiple versions of your applications and make changes to them in isolation.
+Having separate staging and production workspaces ensures that users can continue to use your apps even while they are being changed or upgraded.

-With the Connect to Git feature in Appsmith, you can create separate environments for each version of your app, each with different databases.

-To create different environments following the steps below:
+Follow the steps below to setup the pipeline:

 ### Setup